 The Handmaiden from the sequel.
 She won't even tell you her name for quite a while (it's Brianna).

 Miranda Lawson in Mass Effect 2, particularly if the player pursues a romance with her and completes her loyalty quest.
 The defrosting itself is a little more subtle than usual, with most of the change coming from the inflection on her lines and the random interactions with other squadmates.
+By Mass Effect 3, she's completely defrosted.

 Especially Kasumi's comment on how strange it is to see Miranda smiling.